UKHackspaceFoundation/resources/Hackspace Owners Manual/Paperwork/README.md

 The link below is more a RA (Risk Assessment) with some MS's (Method Statements).

 It does need some maker additions adding (3d printers etc) but will cover all the basics as is.
+Import it into your preferred Spreadsheet program, edit and then print/export to pdf in Landscape.

 [Template CSV](https://github.com/garethhay/fizzPOP/blob/master/template_rams.csv)